DLDBox/iTuneSongs/README.md

             })

         })

-If there is no connectivity the closure is not called until a connection is made.
+If there is no connectivity the closure is not called, only after the connection is re-established is the closure called.

 ## iTunesListViewController ##
 The list of iTuneItems, utilizing the iTunesTableViewDataSource to act as the UITableViewDataSource.